felipekockmendonca/felipekockmendonca/README.md

-## Olá!
-Eu sou Felipe Kock Mendonça 👋
+# Hello!
+My name is Felipe Kock Mendonça 👋

-- 🔭 Atualmente Trabalho como Estagiário
+- 💻 I work as an IT Support Intern at the Orbenk Group.
-- 📚 Estou no 3° semestre de Engenharia de Software
+- 📚 I am in my 3rd semester of Software Engineering at the Catholic University of Santa Catarina.
-- 👨‍💻 Estudando Front-End com React
+- 👨‍💻 I'm pursuing a career as a React Front-End Developer with Alura.

 ##